ChongyeWang/Go/README.md

 • This app supports counting method and situation evaluation method.

 • Black's initial advantage of moving first is offset by komi.
 In this app, we will set the value of komi to 6.5.

+• This app can be found on Google Play.
+(Go chess(围棋））